DeepLink-org/DLOP-Bench/README.md

 FRAMEWORK=torch BENCH_DEBUG=1 python ./bench/api/api.py

 ```
-These apis can also be used in backend torch, tensorflow, or xla, just set corresponding FRAMEWORK environment:
+These apis can also be used in backend torch, tensorflow, or xla, just set corresponding FRAMEWORK environment.
+While all the operators can be tested using torch backend, some operators may raise an AssertionError in other backends if their corresponding implementation codes have not been added yet.
+You can wait for our update or add the codes yourself.

 If you want to test sample performance using tensorflow, or XLA backend, you can see the demo as follows: